A series introduces a character as sweet and lovable

-- On Lost, Anyone Can Die, so it's no surprise this applies.
+- On LOST, Anyone Can Die, so it's no surprise this applies.
 Libby, Juliet, Charlotte, Daniel, Charlie, Boone and Shannon would qualify

-- Initially Lilly Kane, the character who dies before the beginning of the first series of Veronica Mars, would count as an example, since she was a young attractive teenager who got her head smashed in with an ashtray, though she becomes arguably less of a 'cutie' during some of the later flashbacks as her innocence level drops.
+- Initially Lilly Kane, the character who dies before the beginning of the first episode of Veronica Mars, would count as an example, since she was a young attractive teenager who got her head smashed in with an ashtray, though she becomes arguably less of a 'cutie' during some of the later flashbacks as her innocence level drops.

 - Horatio Hornblower has this happen twice in "Retribution".
 Both Wellard and Archie are killed when the Spanish prisoners retake the ship.
 Archie lasts long enough to perform a Heroic Sacrifice for Horatio, though.